How to Write a Great Meeting Invitation

 Get More from Your Email Invitations

-A successful meeting begins with a successful invitation.
-Too many people take the invitation lightly.
-Get it right, and you will book more meetings with customers and colleagues.
-If you would like to offload meeting invitations and confirmation along with other administrative work (travel planning, expenses, data entry, invoicing), Prialto can help.
-To learn what it is like to work with Prialto, download this guide.
+A successful meeting starts with a successful invitation.
+Too many people treat invitations casually.
+Get it right, and you'll secure more meetings with customers and colleagues.
+If you want to delegate meeting invitations and confirmation, along with other administrative tasks like travel planning, expenses, data entry, and invoicing, Prialto can assist.
+To find out what it's like to work with Prialto, download this guide.

 About the Author: Bill is Prialto's senior content marketing manager and writes about the future of work and how businesses can be more productive and successful.
 His work has appeared in the World Economic Forum Agenda blog and CIO magazine.